SebaTheProgrammer/Trajectory/README.md

 But one of the main things that I would've done different, is thinking about which engine is better for what I need.
 In Game Mechanics I loved working with Unity because there was so much 'new' stuff for me to find out.
 (I always worked in UE4-5 before.)
 So I was happy we could choose it ourself.

+After this assignment I would 2 main things different:
+* choosing the right engine
+* choosing something more complex, eventho I know already how it works.

 # Source